 - 1. Open the marine head inlet seacock.
 This seacock is in the forward bilge and is labeled "Head Inlet".
-It can be accessed through the screw out access plate on the angled surface on the aft wall inside the console. - 2.
+It can be accessed through the upper flip down door located on the aft head wall. - 2.
 Flush the toilet by turning the flush control knob clockwise on the pump beside the bowl.
 Turn the flush control knob counter clockwise to remove most of the water from the bowl.